Peloton CEO denies halting production, blames ‘leaker’ for rumors - NewsBreak

 In the company’s preliminary second-quarter fiscal results , also released Thursday, Foley said Peloton is “taking significant corrective actions to improve our profitability outlook and optimize our costs,” including “identifying reductions in our operating expenses.”

 In November, the company saw its worst day as a publicly-traded company after telling investors that it will likely lose more money than it had expected in fiscal 2022.
-This came just months after Foley confirmed a child had died in a “tragic accident” involving Peloton’s Tread+.Pepsi drops trailer for Super Bowl Halftime Show starring all 5 performers
+This came just months after Foley confirmed a child had died in a “tragic accident” involving Peloton’s Tread+.CDC releases map of most inactive states: Here’s how yours ranks

 Then in December, Peloton came under fire following a plot twist in the new “Sex and the City” series.
 In the first episode of the series revival, Carrie Bradshaw’s husband, Mr. Big (played by Chris Noth), suffers a heart attack and dies amid a strenuous exercise session on his Peloton bike.
 The death not only surprised viewers but apparently Peloton executives themselves, who later said in a statement that they were unaware of “the context surrounding the scene.”